 - Add the lime zest to the olive oil.

-- Allow to simmer for 10 minutes over medium heat.
+- Heat the oil and allow to simmer for 10 minutes over low heat.

 - Remove the saucepan from heat and cover, allowing the zest to steep for 2 1/2 hours.